Joomla! 5.0 introduced the Backward Compatibility Plugin.

 Should you disable the plugin?

-Reason: whilst the Backward Compatibility Plugin is enabled it will have a marginal adverse impact on your website's performance.
+Reason: use of the Backward Compatibility Plugin is reported to have a marginal adverse impact on performance.

 If all your website's Third Party Extensions are compatible with Joomla!
-5+ then you can safely disable the Backward Compatibility Plugin.
+5+ then you may wish to disable the Backward Compatibility Plugin.
+Doing so may marginally improve page load times.

-We recommend reviewing the impact of disabling the Backward Compatibility Plugin in a test environment before disabling it on a live website.
+Caution: it is advisable to disable the Backward Compatibility Plugin in a test environment before doing so on a live website.

 Useful Links